CKKOK/event-manager/Design/UserStories/UX Stories.md

 POV Statements
 ==============
 Our service can address the above needs with the following functions...
-1. Notifying of guests via email, and RSVP from guests through that email (inc. dietary requirements, +1, kids?)
+1. Notifying of guests via email, and RSVP from guests through that email (inc. dietary requirements, +1, kids, parking needs)
     * Guest registration and (graphical) table allocation
     * (Good-to-have) Ruby QR Code Generator: https://github.com/whomwah/rqrcode and HTML5/JS QR Code Reader: https://github.com/schmich/instascan
 2. For each role, a timeline panel and an update / next-action-to-take panel.
 Couple / another admin can have an overview.